tuopouk/plotris/README.md

 # UPDATE
-I embedded a third-party Tetris by Hankuro game in it.
+I embedded a third-party Tetris game made by Hankuro in it.
 Here's the source:
 https://codepen.io/hankuro/embed/pWjBgZ